 Because Colgate notifies students of its admission and financial aid decisions at the same time, institutional aid is provided only to those first-year students who have demonstrated need and apply for assistance before an admission decision is made; and aid applicants can be considered for admission only when both their admission and aid applications are complete

 .
-Therefore, if you are applying for aid it is important to send the required financial aid application materials by the appropriate deadlines
+Therefore, if you are applying for Colgate aid it is important to send the required financial aid application materials by the appropriate deadlines

 .
-Colgate cannot guarantee that an otherwise-qualified applicant will receive financial aid if the deadlines are not met.
+Colgate cannot guarantee that an otherwise-qualified applicant will receive institutional financial aid if the deadlines are not met.

 eligible for Canadian borrowing and have concerns about otherwise covering that portion of their educational expenses may contact the Office of Financial Aid

 Any questions regarding the financial aid application process should be directed to the Office of Financial Aid at firstname.lastname@example.org

-Prior to Admission 1) CSS PROFILE Application
+Prior to Admission 1) CSS PROFILE

 your data immediately upon submission.
 Early decision applicants need not be concerned about this delay so long as the acknowledgment from the College Board indicates that Colgate will be among the colleges to receive the application.
-Students with questions about the PROFILE requirement should contact the Office of Financial Aid at email@example.com
+Students with questions or concerns about filing the PROFILE should contact the Office of Financial Aid at email@example.com

-.
+if you have any concerns.
 Noncustodial PROFILE (if applicable)

 Information must be provided by each living biological or adoptive parent.
-If your biological or adoptive parents are divorced, separated, or were never married to each other, then the custodial parent (i.e., the parent with whom you more often reside) completes the PROFILE, and the noncustodial parent completes the Noncustodial PROFILE
+If your biological or adoptive parents live apart and are divorced, separated, or were never married to each other, then the custodial parent (i.e., the parent with whom you more often reside) completes the PROFILE, and the noncustodial parent completes the Noncustodial PROFILE

 .
 The Noncustodial PROFILE process begins after